German Shepherd puppy relaxing comfortably in a large home crate

 At Gunbil German Shepherds, we recommend a heavy-duty metal crate for your home and never smaller than 48 inches in length, with 54 inches ideal for most German Shepherds.
 Bigger is better, as long as the crate is set up correctly.

-Why Crate Type Matters for German Shepherds
+Why crate type matters for German Shepherds

 German Shepherds are athletic, intelligent, and powerful dogs.
 Many puppies quickly learn how to test latches, bend weak wire, or chew plastic.
 A flimsy crate might work for a small, calm breed, but it is not a good match for a working-bred German Shepherd.